baskarmib/NativeScriptSamples/testvue/README.md

 **Home** page has the following components:
 - `ActionBar` - It holds the title of the page.
-- `GridLayout` - The main page layout that should contains all the page content.
+- `StackLayout` - The main page layout that should contains all the page content.

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.